mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 **Sidenote**: Stephanie *said*  it was okay to delay responses for a month, but she wrote me a thoughtful three-paragraph reply within minutes of my question.
 It's possible that she's tricking me so that she can maintain her position as the most helpful person on Twitter.
 {: .notice--info}

 Stephanie also pointed out that it's not realistic to respond to every single message.
 I still feel guilty ignoring an email, but I found that getting out of the mindset of prompt responses helped me detach a bit and make rational choices about which messages to answer.
 For example, if someone writes me with questions about [finding a blog cartoonist](/how-to-hire-a-cartoonist/), that's fun for me to talk about because not many bloggers work with cartoonists.
-I'll answer that email ahead of one that asks me more general questions about geting hired at Google.
+I'll answer that email ahead of one that asks me more general questions about getting hired at Google.

 ## Managing stress

 Before quitting, I kept hearing stories about how starting even a small business causes severe stress.
 I thought, "I'm sure that's true for *them*, but I'm going to be spending every day in my pajamas.
 How stressed will I really be?"

-{% include image.html file="so-stressed.jpg" alt="The stresses of my daily life after quitting my job" max_width="750px" img_link=true %}
+{% include image.html file="so-stressed.jpg" alt="The stresses of my daily life after quitting my job" max_width="800px" img_link=true %}

 But they were right.
 I did feel stress.
 Not about the things they warned me about like money or customers.
 I was stressing about self-imposed deadlines that nobody else cared about.
 They gave me more anxiety than any external deadline I ever had at Google.